All Collections

 To create a custom starting point template, click Email Templates under the Send tab in the top navigation.

 Click the + New email template button and select the starting point template you want to use as the base for your custom template.
-You'll then customize the template in the visual email template editor.

 NOTE: Any changes you make to your starting point template in the visual email template editor will not be reflected in draft emails that had been set up to use the template before you made your changes.

-Things to note about using a starting point template
+Things to note about starting point templates

 • You can use the visual email template editor to add default content anywhere in your starting point template.
 This default content will appear when you load your template in the email editor.